Deware-PK/Perks/README.md

 It also compatible with AirdropX ( By Deware ) and WeaponMechanics( By DeeCaaD )\
 Almost everything is customizable.

+# Support
+ • MySQL\
+ • AirdropX ( By Deware )\
+ • WeaponMechanics ( By DeeCaaD )

+# Example Configuration

-Configuration: (You can find out what special ability that this plugin have below Buff section)
+(You can find out what special ability that this plugin have below Buff section)

 ```
 # Available perk type: PHYSICAL , PROJECTILE , WEAPON